 You should also avoid hard foods like carrot chunks, nuts and seeds or olive pits.
 Other known hazards are rubber doorstops, kid’s toys and anything with stuffing.
 This includes cushions, couches and beds that ferrets will often tunnel up inside.

-Ferrets also love to chew power cords.
+Ferrets also love to chew power cords and electrical wires.
 You can place protective cord cables over to protect them or use this specially designed Crittercord.
 You will also need to watch out for pot plants and flowers, many are toxic when chewed and they can also easily be knocked and squash your little friend.

 Be aware that ferrets will chew a hole in the back or underside of your couch or mattress so they can burrow in and stash food and possessions.
-This can be a huge problem if you have a sofa bed or recliner, the internal mechanisms can easily squash an unsuspecting ferret.
+This can be a huge problem if you have a sofa bed, rocking chairs or recliner, the internal mechanisms can easily squash an unsuspecting ferret.